 1.00 PDH, LA CES/HSW

 The Explore the Floor sessions at the ASLA Conference on Landscape Architecture offer attendees the opportunity to learn about new and improved techniques and how these improvements and services can help to create successful design projects.
-This guided walk on the EXPO floor will include the exhibitors: ECOncrete, PlanIT Impact Inc, and Vestre.
+This guided walk on the EXPO floor will include the exhibitors: Coldspring, PlanIT Impact Inc, Street Furniture Australia, and Vectorworks.